arma-miksu/discord-content-collector/README.md

 ## Main Features

-* TODO: It filters Discord messages based on configuration
+* It filters Discord messages based on configuration
 * TODO: It stores content
 * TODO: It serves content over REST API